ericogr/k8s-object-template-operator/README.md

 # New Custom Resource Definitions (CRD's)
 You have two new CRD's: [ObjectTemplate](config/crd/bases/template.k8s.ericogr.com.br_objecttemplates.yaml) and [ObjectTemplateParameters](config/crd/bases/template.k8s.ericogr.com.br_objecttemplateparams.yaml).

-**ObjectTemplate (cluster scope):** template used to create kubernetes objects at users namespaces (can be used by k8s admins)
+**ObjectTemplate (non namespaced):** template used to create kubernetes objects at users namespaces (can be used by k8s admins)

 **ObjectTemplateParameters (namespaced):** parameters used to create objects in their namespace (can be used by k8s users/devs)

 # Templates (ObjectTemplate)
-Use templates as a base to create kubernetes objects.
-Users can define your own parameters to create new objects.
+Use templates to scaffold kubernetes objects.
+Users can set your own parameters to create new objects based on pre confired templates.

 ## Template example